Shayne Neumann

 Shayne Kenneth Neumann (born 26 August 1961) is an Australian politician.
 He is a member of the Australian Labor Party and has been a member of the House of Representatives since 2007, representing the Division of Blair.
-In March 2013, Shayne was appointed Parliamentary Secretary to the Attorney-General and Parliamentary Secretary for Health and Ageing.
-After the 2013 Federal election, he was appointed Shadow Minister for Indigenous Affairs and for Ageing.
+In March 2013, he was appointed Parliamentary Secretary to the Attorney-General and Parliamentary Secretary for Health and Ageing.
+After the 2013 federal election, he was appointed Shadow Minister for Indigenous Affairs and for Ageing.
 In 2016, he was appointed Shadow Minister for Immigration and Border Protection.
-After the 2019 Federal election, he was appointed Shadow Minister for Veterans' Affairs and Defence Personnel.
+After the 2019 federal election, he was appointed Shadow Minister for Veterans' Affairs and Defence Personnel.

 Early life

 Neumann was born in Ipswich, Queensland.
 Neither of his parents completed high school; his father was a meatworker and his mother was a shop assistant.
 In his maiden speech, he stated: "In my childhood, I was exposed to the twin evils of addiction to alcohol and gambling.
 I lived through the poverty caused thereby and the pain of the divorce which followed."

 Neumann attended Ipswich East State Primary School and Bundamba State Secondary College.
 His first job was as a cleaner at a meatworks in Dinmore.
 He completed a Bachelors of Arts majoring in government and economics, and a Bachelor of Laws from the University of Queensland.
 Shayne was a partner in the Brisbane-based law firm of Neumann and Turnour Lawyers, which he established at the age of 26 in partnership with Matthew Turnour (brother of former Federal MP Jim Turnour).
 He specialised in family law.